 Your program will take as its command line argument a partial filename, to which the program will append .in and .out to generate the actual filenames used for the file-based I/O. (You may print an error message, but should not crash, if the provided partial filename is longer than 20 characters.)
-On startup, it will print a message to the screen, then create one child process to interact with the user and another to interact with the provided files.
+On startup, it will print a message "Welcome" to the screen, then simultaneously interact with the user, and with the provided files.